- Analyse the problem by identifying the governing parameters and to perform a dimension analysis.

 - Draw a free body diagram, to identify the forces acting on a body, and to derive the governing differential equations by application of Newton’s second law

-- To solve differential equations and to verify the solution by checking its dimensions and behavior, by checking the boundary conditions, and by sketching the solution
+- Solve different equations and verify the solutions by checking its dimentions and behaviour, by checking he boundary conditions and by sketching the solution

 This is a part of Semester 1 of the Bachelor Mechanical Engineering (UT-VU) See here for the compete description of this semester.|